Visitation Policy

 Visitor Hours - Main Hospital

-• Suggested Daytime Visitation Capacity is three persons at a time per patient and requires a daytime visitor pass issued by the hospital.
+• Suggested Daytime Visitation Capacity is three (3) people at a time per patient and requires a daytime visitor pass issued by the hospital.

-• Day and Overnight Visitor capacity or hours may require reduction for patient care and safety needs.
+• Visitor capacity or hours may require a reduction for patient care and safety needs.

 • Visitors may be asked to step outside the room for specific procedures which would introduce risk to the patient or visitor.